digitalrightswatch/digitalrightswatch.org.au/content/blog/2020-04-05-government-must-come-clean-on-phone-surveillance.md

   * What are the government&#8217;s plans for further surveillance during the crisis?
   * Will the government guarantee that any such measures will only be in place for the duration of the current crisis, and be subject to full transparency in the aftermath?

-“We have an ugly history of secrecy and a lack of accountability when it comes to surveillance of people in Australia by our governments, and this latest fabrication only serves to further erode trust in government at a critical time, Ms O’Shea said.
+"We have an ugly history of secrecy and a lack of accountability when it comes to surveillance of people in Australia by our governments, and this latest fabrication only serves to further erode trust in government at a critical time, Ms O'Shea said.